-Your wedding invitations should reflect you and your fiancé’s personal style and help set the tone to your special day.
+Your wedding invitations should reflect you and your fiancé’s personal style and help set the tone for your special day.
 Epitome Papers is a locally-owned company that sets out to create intricate and custom invites that will wow your guests while providing all the necessary details.

 Scroll to meet owner, Evelyn Miller, and find out what trends are hot in wedding stationery and what she’s up to in her free time!